Applying Sunscreen Will Help Olivia Defend Against Getting

 5. Use Sunscreen on Cloudy Days

-UV radiation can penetrate clouds, so it's important to wear sunscreen even on cloudy days.
+UV radiation can penetrate clouds, so make sure to wear sunscreen even on cloudy days.

 6. Combine Sunscreen with Other Protective Measures